adamcobabe/mrv/doc/source/gettingstarted.rst

 The latter one works fine for epydoc, but looks awkward in this documentation.
 For your convenience, a link to the respective epydoc documentation page is provided on the top of each sphinx module docuemntation page.

-In theory, you will never have to look into mayarv's code yourself, even if code studies are desired, you could use the epydoc's 'source code' links to do so.
+In theory, you will never have to look into mrv's code yourself, even if code studies are desired, you could use the epydoc's 'source code' links to do so.